Larger Quantities, Lower Prices

 Grass Mulch – 1 Gallon Bag

 Grass mulch is a fantastic way to bring new life to plants with fantastic mulch that helps keep moisture around the roots of the plants.
 This mulch is very organic and is created using the grass clippings after a lawn is mowed.
 It is very affordable and sometimes can even be free when the lawns grass is high enough.
 It is piled up and dried out so that is can create a beautiful look around shrubs and trees and also when added to flower gardens.
-It gives a very natural look as it is attached and also decomposes very quickly so that it supplies nutrients back into the soil so that it can become rich for perennials that may be located in flower gardens.
+It gives a very natural look as it is attached and also decomposes very quickly so that it supplies nutrients back into the soil so that it can become costly for perennials that may be located in flower gardens.
 It is available in one-gallon bags and is conveniently shipped from this online nursery for natural distribution by homeowners or gardeners.
 This is a beautiful type of mulch and is very natural.

 Fresh or dried clippings can be used for mulch.
 When preparing fresh clippings only a quarter inch thick layer is needed.
 This is to prevent the underlying grass from breaking down and rotting.
 Thicker layers of fresh clippings will be much to wet and can produce mold and cause grass to decay.
 With dry clippings, you can use thicker layers and is best used for vegetable crops since these have a higher nutrient requirement.
-The season of the grass is also important.
+The season of the grass is also outstanding.
 The Late fall and early spring grass clippings are the most nutritious for your growing plants.
 These can be layered or mixed into the soil going 8 inches deep.
 This method adds more nitrogen in a ratio of two parts of carbon to one part nitrogen.
-Carbon is good for aerating the soil and introducing oxygen for bacteria to do their metabolic magic.
-Mulching with grass is a great alternative to purchasing other lawn care products from your local home improvement store.
+Coal is good for aerating the soil and introducing oxygen for bacteria to do their metabolic magic.
+Mulching with grass is an excellent alternative to purchasing other lawn care products from your local home improvement store.